asgharasad786/simple-linear-regression/README.md

-# simple-linear-regression
-I'm excited to share my recent analysis of a placement dataset where I applied simple linear regression to understand the relationship between students' salaries and their offered packages.
-This project provided valuable insights into how well these two variables correlate, offering a clear perspective on trends and patterns in placement outcomes.
+🚀 Exploring Career Growth with Simple Linear Regression! 📊

+I recently analyzed a dataset on years of experience and salary using simple linear regression.
+The goal was to uncover how experience impacts earnings.

+🔍 Key Insight:

+Finding: Clear positive correlation between years of experience and salary.
+This analysis provides valuable insights for career planning and salary negotiations.